Thursday, 21 April 2016

 Central Asian silk, 8th

-These types not only testify to a receptive mindset in regard to adapting new designs to a traditional layout but also the human need of creating new forms within and despite the frame of tradition.
-To this respect, one should mind that in Central Asia not essential visual novelties happened after the Timurid time.
-The Shaybanid and Uzbek heirs of Timur mostly updated art with the Persian accent notwithstanding the long lasting rivalry with the Safavid empire.
-Via the Caucasus, the Caspian maritime trade and the northeastern regions of Persia the Turkmen could widen their trade interests with logical consequences.
-A special mention is due to an alleged Safavid laboratory established by Shah Abbas in Astarabad, today Gorgan, were groups of Yomut were living.
-Reportedly, it was producing carpets and other fabrics in its own manner but with an undoubted Persianate accent.
+To this respect, one should mind that in Central Asia essential visual novelties did not happen after the Timurid time.
+The Shaybanid and Uzbek heirs of Timur mostly updated art with the Persian accent notwithstanding the long-lasting rivalry with the Safavid empire.
+Via the Caucasus, the Caspian maritime trade and the northeastern regions of Persia the Turkmen could widen their trade interests with expected consequences.
+A special mention is due to an alleged Safavid laboratory established by Shah Abbas in Astarabad, today Gorgan, where groups of Yomut were living.
+Reportedly, it was producing carpets and other fabrics following its own manner but with an undoubted Persianate accent.

 Abdal gul